zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc721/index.md

 title: POSClient
 keywords:
 - 'pos client, erc721, contract, polygon, sdk'
-description: 'Get started with maticjs'
+description: '`ERC721` method which helps you to interact with a ERC721 token.'
 ---

 # ERC721